-Why entrust Klooger Phillips Lawyers Maroochydore with handling the property development legal process:
+Why entrust Ascendia Lawyers with handling the property development legal process?

-- The firm is able to provide legal services clients can rely on to ensure their property development is not slowed down or made more difficult by such hurdles as a lack of efficiency, inadequate resourcing or insufficient know-how - from their legal advisers.
+- The firm is able to provide Brisbane and Sunshine Coast legal services clients can rely on to ensure their property development is not slowed down or made more difficult by such hurdles as a lack of efficiency, inadequate resourcing or insufficient know-how - from their legal advisers.

-- Klooger Phillips Lawyers can offer fixed pricing in writing, based on a client's project, which Klooger will adhere to.
+- Ascendia's property solicitors can offer fixed pricing in writing, based on a client's project, which Ascendia will adhere to.

-- The firm's solicitors will need to ask clients a number of questions to understand the ins-and-outs of their project so that accurate fixed pricing can be calculated.
+- Our solicitors will need to ask clients a number of questions to understand the ins-and-outs of their project so that accurate fixed pricing can be calculated.

-Please complete the form below to request a fixed price quote.
-Klooger Phillips will be in touch as soon as possible.
+Please complete the form below to request a fixed price quote and we'll get back to you shortly.

-We provide here a basic commercial summary of the legal steps involved.
-We are happy to discuss you r development project at no cost to you for the first hour of consultation – to assist you with any questions or concerns you may have (this offer is not able to be made to single residential dwelling build projects).
+Our property lawyers in Brisbane and on the Sunshine Coast have provided here a basic commercial summary of the legal steps involved in property development.
+We are happy to discuss your real estate development project at no cost to you for the first hour of consultation – to assist you with any questions or concerns you may have (this offer is not able to be made to single residential dwelling build projects).

 What are the legal steps?